 Actors are uniquely equipped to process these feelings because we engage in consistent training that allows us to express those feelings in effective ways.

 Where actors can help and provide leadership in their communities is first by example.
 For your children, for your families, for your friends and colleagues, you can be brave and express the feelings that you feel.
 You can choose to not close off and retreat to silent reflection but, rather, express to them in a meaningful way how such deep tragedies resonate in you.

 But don’t stop there.
 Your job’s not done.
 Actors know that it’s not enough to simply feel a feeling.
 Feeling must lead to action.
 And that’s where we can lead on another front.
 We should ask ourselves, our family, friends, and neighbors, what we want as a result of our feelings.
-No matter what feeling lives in you as a result of the tragedies in Puerto Rico, Las Vegas, Houston, Charlottesville, The Florida Keys, Syria, Myanmar, etc, etc- sadness, anger, frustration- let it drive you to change.
-Let it move you towards the altering of the path that took us to this tragedy.
-You may not get exactly what you want, but that active, forward motion that comes from a feeling towards a specific goal defines what a community thinks is important.
+No matter what feeling lives in you as a result of the current state of the country- sadness, anger, frustration- let it drive you to change.
+Let it move you towards altering the path that took us to this tragedy.
+You may not get exactly what you want, but that active, forward motion that moves towards a specific goal defines what a community thinks is important.
 It bonds communities in a common goal.

 So, resist the urge to disengage.
 You can’t.
 You’re an actor.
 Get out there and express.
 Don’t dump- it’s not about you.
 Share.
 Affect the people around you by expressing how you feel and what you want from that feeling.
 The ripple effect serves to heal your community.
 In these days of tragedy and every day.